misiektoja/steam_monitor/docs/setup-and-first-run.md

 For webhook alerts, setup asks which service receives them, then takes the Discord webhook URL or an ntfy topic.
 A bare ntfy.sh topic name is expanded to its full URL.
 For ntfy it also offers a separate access token and artwork attachments.

+Every answer setup cannot use offers a way out, so one value you cannot produce right now does not cost you the answers already given.
+A blank answer asks whether to continue without it and names what stops working, and a rejected one offers to enter it again.
+Declining switches the channel that needed it off, so half a mail server or a webhook with no destination is never written.

 Secrets are typed at a hidden prompt and go to the dotenv file.
 Non-secret settings go to the config file.
 Existing files are backed up before being replaced.
 When it finishes, setup offers to run [`--doctor`](troubleshooting.md#doctor-preflight) and prints the exact commands to start monitoring.
 For a local install it then offers to **start monitoring right away**.

 If the config file names a target in [`TARGET_STEAM_ID`](configuration.md#target-profile), running the tool with no arguments starts monitoring that profile.
 With no saved target, running it **with no arguments at all** prints the same four commands and offers to start the wizard.